Bridgeport High School (West Virginia): Controversy

 The portrait was stolen from the school on August 17, 2006, after someone broke a window and snatched the picture.
 The person broke through a window located in the Tech Ed department of the building.
 The portrait had not been located and the perpetrators were not identified as of November 2006, despite fact that video surveillance footage, fingerprints and DNA evidence were identified at the scene.

 On October 6, 2006, the Harrison County School District Board of Education agreed to drop their defense of the case and settle with the case with the ACLU.
-The settlement ensures that school officials will not restore the portrait or post any other unconstitutional pictures, paintings, posters or other items with religious content.
+The settlement ensured that school officials would not restore the portrait or post any other unconstitutional pictures, paintings, posters or other items with religious content.

-The school also gained national attention in February 2009 when a theater production of the High School version of the musical "Rent" was canceled due to homosexual content and other themes that families would not find appealing.
+The school also gained national attention in February 2009 when a theater production of the high school version of the musical Rent was canceled due to homosexual content and other mature themes.